bkimmig/developer_test/README.md

     run.py
     README.md

-The views for this application live in main_app.
+The views for this application live in main_app directory.
 You should only need to add files in that directory and in the templates directory.
 If you decide to use JavaScript (write your own) for any reason you can put it into the static/js/ folder, or put it at the top of the html file.

 You should take a look at the spotify_api/spotify.py.
 You will want to use this to get the data.
 Feel free to write your own if you feel more comfordable doing that.